baburciu/netbox-ansible/README.md

 [root@NetboX netbox-docker]#
 ```

+### How to assign NAPALM driver to a NetBox device:

+#### 1. Create a platform where the driver section is filled with "junos" for the default Juniper NAPALM driver or "ce" for the _napalm-ce_ driver for Huawei devices

+#### 2. Edit device and assign platform

-### How to check if a NAPALM driver is installed in NetBox
+### How to check if a NAPALM driver is installed in NetBox:
 [root@NetboX netbox-docker]# ` docker-compose run --rm --entrypoint /bin/bash netbox `
 ```
 Creating netbox-docker_netbox_run ... done